enjiawu/fed-assignment-2/README.md

 2. Verify that the content shrinks in size, including font size and image size.
 3. Verify that the content remains visually appealing and all functions continue to work normally as the screen size changes.

+**Contact Form**
+1. Go to the "Contact" page
+2. Verify that a "Success" pop up is shown upon submission of form

+**Newsletter**
+1. Go to the "Home" page
+2. Verify that a "Success" pop up is shown upon click of subscribe

+**Community - Add new post**
+1. Go to the "Community" page
+2. Click on the "Add new post" button
+3. Try to submit the empty form and verify that it will prompt you to fill up the empty inputs
+4. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+5. Try to submit the form with a description of less than 50 words and verify that a relevant error message appears.
+6. Try to submit the form with all inputs valid and verify that a success message appears and that your post can be seen.

+**Community - Edit post**
+1. Go to the "Community" page
+2. Hover over the elipses on the top right side of a post and click edit
+3. Verify that all the inputs have been filled up with the respective post information
+4. Try to remove text from an input and verify that it will prompt you to fill up the empty inputs
+5. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+6. Try to submit the form with a description of less than 50 words and verify that a relevant error message appears.
+7. Try to submit the form with all inputs valid and verify that a success message appears and that your post has been updated.

+**Community - Delete post**
+1. Go to the "Community" page
+2. Hover over the elipses on the top right side of a post and click delete
+3. Verify that your post has been deleted and is no longer displayed in the community page.

+**Log-in**
+1. Click on the Login button at the top right of the screen
+2. Verify that a form appears
+3. Try to submit the empty form and verify that it will prompt you to fill up the empty inputs
+4. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+5. Try to submit the form with a registered email address and wrong password and verify that a relevant error message appears
+6. Try to submit the form with all inputs valid and verify that login button has changed to a profile icon.

+**Register**
+1. Click on the Login button at the top right of the screen
+2. Verify that a form appears
+3. Click on the register button at the bottom of the form
+4. Try to submit the empty form and verify that it will prompt you to fill up the empty inputs
+5. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+6. Try to submit the form with all inputs valid and verify that a success message appears.

+**Quiz**
+1. Go to the "Quiz" page
+2. Click on the start button
+3. Verify that the questions and answers show up neatly
+4. Click on an option
+5. Verify that option turns red or green upon selection and that question details change
+6. At the end of the quiz, verify that quiz points are correct and user xp has changed.

 ## Credits
 ### Media
 - The photos used in this site were obtained from